ELMERIKH/Keres/readme.md

 to do :

-add more options (DLL PE, no startup ...)
+add more options (DLL PE, startup for linux...)

 SETUP :
 ---------------------